AdithyanKP/AdithyanKP/README.md

 Here are some ideas to get you started:

--💼 I’m currently working on React js, React native
+💼 I’m currently working on React js and React native
--🧠 I’m currently learning React js core
+🧠 I’m currently learning MERN Stack development